-Vaccine developed in India given green light months into use
+WHO authorizes Indian-made COVID vaccine, months into use

 To date, the World Health Organization has granted emergency approval to the vaccines made by AstraZeneca and its partner, the Serum Institute of India, Pfizer-BioNTech, Moderna Inc., Johnson & Johnson, and the Chinese pharmaceuticals Sinopharm and Sinovac.

-Vaccines OK’d by WHO can be used as part of the U.N.-backed COVAX plan to distribute COVID-19 vaccines to poor nations and other countries with problems acquiring supplies.
+Vaccines OK’d by WHO can be used as part of the U.N.-backed COVAX effort to distribute COVID-19 vaccines and to share doses with poorer countries.
 The initiative is in desperate need of more vaccines after failing to meet its targets and dramatically reducing the number of vaccines expected to be delivered by the end of the year.

-WHO’s authorization for Covaxin should also mean that millions of Indians immunized with the shot will be allowed to travel internationally by countries that recognize vaccines authorized by WHO, including Britain, European Union members and Canada.
+WHO’s emergency use licensing for Covaxin should also mean that millions of Indians immunized with the shot will be allowed to travel internationally by countries that recognize vaccines authorized by WHO, including Britain, European Union members and Canada.

 Cheng reported from London.